 An executable file is a type of computer file that runs a program when it is opened.
 This means it executes code or a series of instructions contained in the file.
 The two primary types of executable files are 1) compiled programs and 2) scripts.

 On Windows systems, compiled programs have an .EXE file extension and are often referred to as "EXE files."
 On Macintosh computers, compiled programs have an .APP extension, which is short for application.
 Both types of executable files have been compiled from source code into binary machine code that is directly executable by the CPU.
-However, EXE files only run in Windows, while APP files only run in Mac OS X. This is because the code is executed by the operating system and therefore must be compiled in format that the operating system can understand.
+However, EXE files only run in Windows, while APP files only run in Mac OS X. This is because the code is executed by the operating system and therefore must be compiled in a format that the operating system can understand.